ELEVATING ASAHI

 Art Direction

-In the UK, Asahi Super Dry was the cheap beer you ordered with sushi.
+In the UK, Asahi Super Dry was the beer you ordered with sushi.
+It had no identity, and no reason for anyone to reach for it outside a Japanese restaurant.
 A food pairing, rather than a brand.
-It had no identity, and no reason for anyone to reach for it outside a Japanese restaurant.
 The brief was to reposition it as a premium beer with a point of view.

 PERSPECTIVE

-Asahi Super Dry's brewing method was born from the Japanese spirit of rebellion.
-Tradition turned on its head to create something new.
-As such, the brand deserved a visual language to match it.
+Asahi Super Dry was born from rebellion.
+The traditional lager method turned on its head, using rice in the grist to lighten the body and create something new.
+That spirit deserved a visual language to match.
 Not beer advertising.
 Not a pint glass on a bar.
-Something closer to what Japan actually feels to the UK market.
+Something closer to what Japan actually feels like to the new, forward-thinking target audience in the UK.

 SOLUTION

-I borrowed from Japanese avant-garde culture and treated the beer like an object worth being seen with.
-The bottle became an earring.
+The repositioning was guided by the same spirit of rebellion.
+Borrowing from Japanese avant-garde culture, I treated the beer as an object to be seen with.
 The logo became a ring.
-The can became something you hold, not something you pair.
-The models, the styling, the art direction were built to make Asahi Super Dry feel like it belongs to rebellious, independent, forward-thinking people.
+The bottle cap an earring.
+The can something you hold, not something you pair.
+The art direction made Asahi Super Dry feel like it belonged in a fashion editorial: bold, composed, and completely indifferent to what beer advertising is supposed to look like.

 IMPACT

-The work started a complete process of repositioning for Asahi Super Dry in the UK and globally.
-From a cheap food companion to an embodiment of Japanese coolness.
-A premium beer that represented Japan's creative confidence, not its cuisine.
+The work started a complete process of repositioning for Asahi Super Dry globally.
+From a food companion to premium beer that represents Japan's creative confidence, and spirit of reinvention.